Ajn0r/pet-palace-api/README.md

 Solution was inspired by [this code](https://django.fun/en/qa/426873/)

 ### Ratings

+I first had a rated attribute which was a foreign key to the User model to connect the user that was rated with the rating, this was however not necessary since it could be reached through the petsitting attribute instead.
+When trying to remove this with ratings already in the test database it caused some issues, I couldn't reach the admin page to remove them and I couldn't migrate either, the solution was to delete the migrations and start over, remove the ratings and then do it all again.
+It was a small bug that was quickly resolved.

 I forgot to update the `__str__` function after I removed the foreign key to the rated user, so when trying to access ratings in the admin panel it threw an error, but that was a quick fix.